roychowd/netflixparty-firefox/README.md

 Netflix Party is a simple extension for Netflix that allows you to synchronize video playback with other people on different computers.
 For example, you could use it to watch a movie with a special someone across a long physical distance.
 There is no limit to how many people can join a session, but each person must have a Netflix account.

-This is the client part.
+This is the client.
 The source for the server can be found [here](https://github.com/boyers/netflixparty).
 The Chrome extension is published [here](https://chrome.google.com/webstore/detail/netflix-party/oocalimimngaihdkbihfgmpkcpnmlaoa) in the Chrome Web Store.

 ## License